Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Introduction

-We consider the binary hypothesis testing problem.
+We investigate the binary hypothesis testing problem from a novel and fundamental perspective.
 There are two possible states of nature.
 There are two observers, Observer 1 and Observer 2.
 Each observer collects its individual set of observations.
 The observations collected by the observers are statistically related to the true state of nature.
-After collecting their sets of observations, the objective of the two observers is to find the true hypothesis and to agree on their decision as well.
-The motivation of this paper is to understand decentralized detection problem from scratch.
+The joint or the marginal distribution of the observations is unknown to the agents.
+Given the observations, the objective of the two observers is to collaboratively find the true hypothesis.
+The driving motivation of this paper is to understand this decentralized detection problem from scratch.
+More specifically the focus is to \textit{understand rigorously and at a fundamental level the construction of the underlying probability spaces, under various data exchange (communication) patterns between the two observers}.
+Surprisingly, this fundamental problem has not been examined carefully, and in detail, in the current literature, with the result being that several \textit{a priori} assumptions on the underlying probability spaces, widely used in the literature, are in most cases incorrect, or not justified.
+Further to this fundamental point, at a recent workshop in the 2023 American Control Conference \cite{varaiyaACC2023}, the surprising fact regarding the lack of such serious investigation of the underlying probability spaces and conditioning information models (i.e. $\sigma$-algebras) by each of the observers was pointed out and discussed by several authors (V. Borkar, V. Anantharam, J.S.
+Baras) \cite{varaiyaACC2023}.
+We quote from V. Anantharam's presentation ``A problem for the next generation.
+Develop a meaningful theory of distributed interaction when the agents have different probability assessments on the underlying sample space."
+Some related early papers are \cite{tenvar1984, tencast1987, tencast1988} and a more recent one is \cite{sargezyuk2019}.